georgejoseph1994/IOT-Assignment1/README.md

 `python3 animatedEmoji.py`

 ## Temperature Monitoring and display
 This program displays temperature in the sense HAT display.
+Temperature ranges are stored in config.json.
 * If the level of temperature is cold, display temperature with blue colour.
 * If the level of temperature is comfortable, display temperature with green colour.
 * If the level of temperature is hot, display temperature with red colour.
-Temperature ranges in stored in config.json

 `python3 monitorAndDisplay.py`